Koren Fisher, PhD, CSEP-CEP

 KNES 455 – Functional Performance Assessment and Programming for Older Adults

-Dr. Koren Fisher is an Assistant Professor in the Department of Kinesiology and is the Co-Director of the Center for Successful Aging.
+Dr. Koren Fisher is an Associate Professor in the Department of Kinesiology and the Director of the Center for Successful Aging.
 Dr. Fisher completed her post-secondary education in Canada, earning Bachelor’s degrees in Physical Education (B.P.E.) and Education (B.Ed.) at the University of Calgary and completing her M.Sc. in Kinesiology and Health Science at York University, where she specialized in fitness assessment and physiological monitoring in clinical, sport, and occupational environments.
 Dr. Fisher completed her doctoral work at the University of Saskatchewan where she studied the longitudinal effects of a community-based physical activity intervention on functional fitness and health services utilization among older adults.

 Dr. Fisher has significant expertise in intervention design and the assessment of physical activity, sedentary behavior, and functional fitness using accelerometry and various biomarkers associated with healthy aging.
 Her research program is focused on two primary goals 1) to understand and address underlying functional limitations that contribute to physical inactivity and sedentary behavior, as a means to improve the cardio-metabolic and musculoskeletal health of aging adults and 2) to examine the role of physical activity as a strategy to address escalating health services costs and utilization associated with chronic conditions.